benibela/xidel/readme.txt

     jn:*, libjn:* The standard JSONiq and JSONlib functions json("str.")
 Parses a string as json, or downloads json from an url.(only use with trusted input) serialize-json(value)
-                  Converts a value to JSON
+                  Serializes a value as JSON, i.e. converts the value to JSON and converts that to a string extract("string","regex"[,<match>,[<flags>]])
-    extract("string","regex"[,<match>,[<flags>]])
                   This applies the regex "regex" to "string" and returns only the matching part.
                   If the <match> argument is used, only the <match>-th submatch will be returned.